dgarijo/FragFlow/README.md

 The project is configured as a Netbeans project right now.
 All the libraries and dependencies are jar files contained in the /lib folder.

 Current ongoing work:
 * Adapt the framework to different types of graph mining algorithms.
-Currently supported: SUBDUE, PAFI
+Currently supported: SUBDUE, PAFI, Parsemis (gSpan, Gaston, Dagma)
 * Adapt the framework to read from different types of workflows.
 Currently supported: OPMW